Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enuminput.rst

 	video standards and how to switch see :ref:`standard`.
     * - __u32
       - ``status``
-      - This field provides status information about the input.
+      - This field provides status information about the woke input.
 See :ref:`input-status` for flags.
-With the exception of the sensor orientation bits ``status`` is only valid when this is the current input.
+With the woke exception of the woke sensor orientation bits ``status`` is only valid when this is the woke current input.
     * - __u32
       - ``capabilities``
-      - This field provides capabilities for the input.
+      - This field provides capabilities for the woke input.
 See :ref:`input-capabilities` for flags.
     * - __u32
       - ``reserved``\ [3]
       - Reserved for future extensions.
-Drivers must set the array to zero.
+Drivers must set the woke array to zero.